Rutgers logo

 Dr. Michelle Stephens (Founding and Executive Director) and Tania Bentley (Director of Marketing and Communications)

-In this insightful conversation, Dr. Michelle Stephens (Founding and Executive Director) and Tania Bentley (Director of Marketing and Communications) share how they've transformed their approach to communicating complex academic research.
+In this insightful conversation, Dr. Michelle Stephens, founding and executive director, and Tania Bentley, an Emmy award-winning producer and ISGRJ's Director of Marketing and Communications, share how they've transformed their approach to communicating complex academic research.

 • Developed an effective digital storytelling strategy during a pivotal moment in 2020